Canada’s student written, edited and published psychology newsletter.

 - It aims to offer studying psychology researchers and writers an opportunity to experience a formal submission process, including submission, review, and resubmission from the points of view of both submitter and reviewer/editor.

-Mind Pad publishes a range of submissions, including but not limited to:
+Mind Pad publishes a range of submissions, including:

 - Original research summaries (clinical or fundamental);

 - Review summaries;

 - Psychology career-related articles;

 - Commentaries on new trends in psychology or psychology research;

 Students who are not enrolled in psychology programs may also submit a manuscript to the journal, if its subject-matter falls within one of the subfields of psychology.